First night, Puppy- proofing, Socialisation, Teething, Toilet training, Walking nicely, Fears & frights.

 Consider what word you will use to trigger for their toileting.
 Use whatever word you like, just make sure you don’t inadvertently repeat it in the house.

 Upon the pup’s waking, a few minutes after food and then once an hour, put the lead on the dog and collect the kit.
 Go to your predesignated place for dog toilet in the garden and place down the smelly pee paper.
 This will let the pup know where to go.
 While they are performing praise with something like “Good dog, toilet”. (this teaches the trigger word “toilet”).
 Once they have finished, treat and praise enthusiastically.

 Walking nicely … it’s a stroll in the park

 Start to walk together- when you begin, say something like “let’s go!” in a high pitched, happy sing-song voice.
 This creates excitement for the puppy who should be curious about what’s going to happen.
-Taking it steady, using treats in front of their noses as a lure to encourage walking well, walk along simultaneously treating, praising and saying “heel” as they walk nicely.
+Taking it steady, using treats to encourage walking well, walk along simultaneously treating, praising and saying “heel” as they walk nicely.
 You can do this with or without a lead.
 Try not to get the treats too close to the dogs nose or let them lunge- if they’re too focused on the prize they won’t be looking where they’re going.
 Encourage eye contact and try to be as up-beat as possible (not so easy if it’s cold, wet and early morning!)

 Remember walking nicely means the dog is walking with you- a lead is a safety line and never a training tool- jerking the lead will make an anxious or excited dog way worse.
 If the dog pulls on their lead, stop still, attract the dogs’ curiosity and attention vocally with a high sing song voice and wait for the lead to slacken before beginning again.
 Unexpectedly change direction so the dog learns they are following you, rather than doing a set routine.

 What sort of collar or harness should we use?